 5.17 A person performing an SMF need not personally put in place the systems of control in the business.
 Whether the SMF does this depends on the SMF's role and responsibilities.
 The SMF should, however, take reasonable steps to ensure that the business has operating procedures and systems which include well-defined steps for complying with relevant requirements and standards of the regulatory system and for ensuring that the business is run prudently.
-The nature and extent of the systems of control that are required will depend upon the relevant requirements and standards of the regulatory system, and the nature, scale and complexity of the business.
+The nature and extent of the systems of control that are required will depend upon the relevant requirements and standards of the regulatory of the business.